-Because all students must take and pass both WRT 120 and WRT 200 to graduate, a student who fails either of these courses after three attempts will be dismissed immediately following the third failure, regardless of GPA.
+Because all students must take and pass WRT 120 to graduate, a student who fails this course after three attempts will be dismissed immediately following the third failure, regardless of GPA.

 E. NURSING CLASS ATTENDANCE POLICY

 The faculty believes the interactive process of learning takes place in the classroom and is a part of professional behavior.
 Attendance in class is mandatory and required for nursing courses.
 Students are responsible for reading specific attendance requirements in each syllabus.